 Where Does Your Firm Sit on the Growth Grid?

-If you’re in business you’re selling.
+Why?
+Because if you’re in business, you’re selling.

 That’s just the way it is.
 There’s simply no way around selling if you want to grow your business and increase the value that you offer.